 Ryan Giggs took up Yoga to tackle persistent hamstring injuries that threatened to derail his career.
-In 2001 an injury ruled him out of a virtual Champions League tie against Bayern Munich, and that’s when he said: “It was that day I just thought: ‘I need to do something, I need not drink as much alcohol, I need to look at my diet, I need to do everything I can, my bed, cars–everything to stop this from happening.”
+In 2001 an injury ruled him out of a virtual Champions League tie against Bayern Munich, and that’s when he said: “It was that day I just thought: ‘I need to do something, I need not drink as much alcohol, I need to look at my diet, I need to do everything I can, my bed, cars–everything to stop this from happening.

-Yoga requires mental concentration, which leads to razor focus.
+Yoga requires mental concentration, which leads to razor focus

-Why learn more about yoga and use it to take your game to the next level.
+Why learn more about yoga and use it to take your game to the next level?

-The benefits of Yoga are undisputable, and since Griggs’s decision to take it up regularly, it’s become a prevalent part of an elite football player’s week.
-Just like the professionals, everyone can benefit from Yoga.
+The benefits of Yoga are undisputable, and since Griggs’s decision to take it up regularly, it’s become a prevalent part of an elite soccer player’s week.
+Just like professionals, everyone can benefit from Yoga.
 Because Yoga improves flexibility, it will help you move better on the field and off.
 As your flexibility improves, you will notice you can bend, reach, stretch, and change directions quickly.
 Also, when accidents happen, Yoga can help you avoid serious injuries.
 Flexibility is just as important as speed, power, and endurance.
 Let Yoga help you take your game to the next level.

 Euan Burns is a features editor at Origym Centre of Excellence, which provides high-quality personal training courses and packages.